KWellesly/ML4Anime/index.md

 <p align='center'>Figure 5: Anime Count by Decade of Premier</p>

-### Pre-processing [techniques we used, cleaning text, one-hot encoding, normalizing, graphs, correlation matrix, word embeddings, talk about correlations, etc] - [sanders, stella, savannah]
+### Pre-processing [techniques we used, cleaning text, one-hot encoding, normalizing, graphs, correlation matrix, word embeddings, talk about correlations, etc]

 Before we were able to use the data, we first had to clean it by removing the unnecessary columns and replacing NA values with 0s.
 Although our dataset had 77,911 rows, many of these rows were duplicated multiple times for a single anime title.
 For example, the anime Cowboy Bebop was duplicated 17 times, once for each genre, each studio, and/or each producer that worked on the anime.
 To clean this up, we grouped all the anime together by title, and consolidated the information to remove the duplicated rows - ultimately condensing our dataset from 77,911 rows to 2,856 unique anime.
 Following this, we also one-hot encoded all of the categorical data columns (i.e. genre, studio, source, producers, rating, type).
 One-hot encoding not only reduced the number of rows in our dataset by ensuring that each anime only occupied one row, but also prepared the dataset for constructing the vectors during the data modelling phase.